-A nice way to extend the farm market experience is to seek out pick-your-own farms and farms that maintain their own stand.
+An additional, enjoyable way to extend the farm market experience is to seek out pick-your-own farms and farms that maintain their own stand.

 Kids seem to especially enjoy picking produce, and are quite likely to want to eat whatever it is that they’ve toiled to gather.
 It’s fun to bring home a big batch of apples and make applesauce and/or pie.

 Local chambers of commerce usually have information on hand to help you locate such farms nearest where you live.
 By shopping and/or picking straight from the farm, you’re supporting local agriculture, and in effect, what’s called local food systems.